nuttycom/lambdaconf-2014/slides.md

 ## This?

 ~~~{.scala}
 object DocAction {
   type Program = List[DocAction]

   def runProgram(actions: Program): IO[Unit] = ???
 }
 ~~~

-Obviously, this doesn't work.
+* Obviously, this doesn't work.
-* we can't interleave pure computations
+    - can't interleave pure computations
-* no way to represent return values
+    - no way to represent return values
-* we can't produce a new DocAction from a Program (noncomposability)
+    - can't produce a new DocAction from a Program
-* we can't decide what later actions should occur as a result of evaluation of earlier actions
+    - can't make later action a function of an earlier one
+<br/><br/>

-But, it *is* conceptually related to what we want.
+* But, it *is* conceptually related to what we want.
-* a data structure that represents an ordered sequence of actions
+    - a data structure an ordered sequence of actions
-* an interpreter that evaluates this data structure
+    - an interpreter that evaluates this data structure

 -------